 Enontekiö’s name means the “birthplace of rivers,” and the ancient major waterways of Fell Lapland offer many experiences.
 In the summers, canoers will find both relaxing and challenging routes along the Ounasjoki river.
 The free-flowing river will carry them through untouched Arctic nature and past traditional riverside villages.
 Farther north – as far north as Finland goes – the cold waters of Lake Kilpisjärvi teem with huge Arctic char.
 The border river between Finland and Sweden features churning rapids for rafters and fly fishermen.

 As you move away from the rivers, you’ll find the perfect place to explore via bicycle in Enontekiö.
-With 350 kilometers of mountain bike trails, ranging from easy to the most challenging.
-Even a one-day bike ride will bring you to fabulous terrains featuring rivers, fells, valleys, stony hillsides and more.
+With 350 kilometers of mountain bike trails, ranging from easy to the most challenging, the possibilities for exploring this vast, silent wilderness are limitless.
+Even a one-day bike ride will bring you to fabulous terrains featuring giggling rivers, gentle fells, green valleys, stony hillsides and more, where wolverines and hawks are more common than other people.
 Ride along roads built by the Germans during WWII.
 Stop and take pictures at the restored Järämä fortifications.
 From May to August, you’ll have long days stretching out, often for 24 hours.
 This constant sunshine coaxes the plants to blossom for a few weeks in summer, a rare sight for any visitor.

 During spring, when the days are long, fishermen try their skill and luck by boring holes into the rivers and lakes.
 And teams of huskies, with so much energy, yearn to pull your sledge across unbroken snow on trips lasting 10 minutes all the way up to 8 day Arctic expeditions.
-You’ll likely pass cross-country skiers, gliding across snow 2 meters deep.
+You might pass the occasional cross-country skier, gliding across snow 2 meters deep, reindeer or even startle a ptarmigan or two.
 Enontekiö has more than 300 kilometers of ski trails, and skiers can enjoy the long days and warm weather sometimes as late as June in Kilpisjärvi.

 Blueberries, buffets and a bed by the border